zksync-sdk/sdk-docs/content/sdk/60.rust/contract-deployment-and-interaction.md

 }
 ```

-## Connecting to zkSync Era
+## Connecting to ZKsync Era

-To interact with the zkSync network users need to know the endpoint of the operator node.
+To interact with the ZKsync Era network users need to know the endpoint of the operator node.
 In this tutorial,
-we will be using the _zkSync Era In-Memory Node_ from [`matter-labs/era-test-node`][test-node].
+we will be using the _ZKsync Era In-Memory Node_ from [`matter-labs/era-test-node`][test-node].
-The test node a zkSync Era node (L2) on port `8011`.
-You can connect to the zkSync Era
+The test node a ZKsync Era node (L2) on port `8011`.
+You can connect to the ZKsync Era
 network using the following code:

 ```rust